preist-nvidia/newton/docs/guide/installation.rst

    * - Set
      - Purpose
    * - ``sim``
+     - Simulation dependencies, including MuJoCo
+   * - ``importers``
-     - Full simulation dependencies, including MuJoCo and mesh processing dependencies
+     - Asset import and mesh processing dependencies
    * - ``examples``
-     - Dependencies for running examples; includes sim dependencies and extra rendering dependencies
+     - Dependencies for running examples, including visualization
    * - ``torch-cu12``
-     - PyTorch dependency needed to run examples that inference RL-trained control policies
+     - PyTorch dependency needed *in addition* to ``examples`` dependencies to run examples that inference RL-trained control policies
    * - ``dev``
-     - Dependencies for development; examples dependencies plus debugging-help packages
+     - Dependencies for development and testing
    * - ``docs``
      - Dependencies for building the documentation